Which Jigsaw blade is right for the job you're doing? Read through our guide and learn how to pick one for straight, clean cuts.

-With hundreds of different types of jigsaw blades to choose from (click here to see the range of blades we stock) we’re going to share some basic tips with you, with help from the experts Bosch, on how to choose the best jigsaw blade for making clean, straight cuts.
+With hundreds of different types of jigsaw blades available at Toolstop, choosing the right one for the job can be a bit of a minefield.
+Not to worry, we’re going to share some basic tips with you (with help from the experts Bosch) on how to choose the best jigsaw blade for making clean, straight cuts.

 What to Consider Before You Choose a Jigsaw Blade

 Remember, different cuts and different materials require different jigsaw blades.
 So, before you choose a jigsaw blade, we recommend you answer the following questions:

 - What type of material are you cutting?

 - What type of cut do you need to make (i.e. clean or rough)?

 - Do you need to make a straight cut or a curved cut?

 Once you’ve answered these questions, look at the packaging of the blade you want to buy.
 For example, with Bosch jigsaw blades you’ll notice little icons.
 These clearly show the type of cut the blade has been manufactured to make.